da5nsy/ReproducibleResearch/episodes/step7PublishPIDReuse.md

 Imagine you have been working with a collaborative partner in a different organisation.
 As you finish your project, they state that they are no longer interested in working together and are going to apply for the next grant with another partner.

-They've stated that they aren't confident in the validity of the datasets you've shared.

 How will this affect you?

 What steps have we taken so far to help protect our position?